Hammerson confirms talks over possible sale of Victoria Gate and Victoria Quarter shopping centres in Leeds for £120m

 Victoria Gate, which Hammerson opened in October 2016, forms part of the Victoria Leeds shopping destination.

+The £165m Victoria Gate centre has been praised for transforming the retail scene in Leeds.
+Within a year of its opening, Victoria Gate had transported the city to third in the UK’s retail rankings.

+Within the first week of trading in October 2016 there had been half a million customers at Victoria Gate’s 23 shops, within six months this figure had risen to four million.
+Footfall across the whole of the Victoria Estate increased by around 14 per cent over this period.

-Anchored by John Lewis’s first store in the city, the arcades are also home to a range of brands including Anthropologie, GANT, Hackett, Joules, Rolex by Prestons, COS and international restaurant group D&D.
+Anchored by John Lewis’s first store in the city, the arcades are also home to a range of brands including Space NK, Kiehl’s, Neom and L’Occitane.

+Other luxury brands at Victoria Leeds include Jo Malone, Ted Baker, Paul Smith and Kurt Geiger.

+Victoria Gate was named as Best Shopping Centre at the MIPIM Awards 2017, which were held at the Palais des Festivals in Cannes.

 In a statement, Hammerson, said it noted recent press speculation and added: "Hammerson's strategy remains to realign the portfolio to focus on prime urban estates through disposals of non-core assets, to strengthen the balance sheet, and to re-cycle capital into its core portfolio and its development pipeline.